ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/03_AlphaFold_PAF/structures/README.md

 ## Purpose

-This directory provides the coordinate and structural input files used during preparation of the **03_AlphaFold_PAF** MD system.
+This directory provides the coordinate and structural input files used during preparation of the **PAF** MD system.

 ---